emorrp1/portfolio/README.md

 portfolio
 =========

-A portfolio of my contracting work under BSD corporate-friendly licence
+A portfolio of the contracting work I've done under the corporate-friendly BSD licence